The Best Shaman Spec in Dragonflight

 This variety of abilities alongside the general utility of the main Shaman tree makes them ideal for quick and efficient solo leveling.

 If there are any new players reading this who want a nice DPS spec to level as, I would recommend either looking at Elemental Shamans or checking out the various Hunter specs.
-Both are a lot of fun to level.
+Hunters are just as much fun to level up, and they’re decently beginner-friendly too.

 shaman wwow resto 1